Bo Forbes, Psy.D.

 Kathryn Van Demark

 After many years as a dancer Kathryn came to Yoga as a way to heal from injury and manage chronic pain.
 Amazed and intrigued by a new sense of empowerment and deepening relationship with the body she completed her 200 hr YTT with the Nosara Yoga Institute in 2013.
-Shortly thereafter Kathryn began studying with Bo while completing her Bachelor’s in Holistic Psychology and Integrative Wellness at Lesley University.
-Kathryn is now engaged in conducting research, developing programs, and serving various communities at the intersection of wellness, mindfulness and social justice.
+Shortly thereafter Kathryn began studying with Bo while completing her Bachelor’s degree in Holistic Psychology and Integrative Wellness at Lesley University.
+Kathryn is now engaged in conducting research, developing programs, and serving various communities at the intersections of education, embodiment, contemplative practice, and social justice.